Famous Bad People: Abraham (Genesis 12, 16, 20)

 For most of us, if we’re honest, there’s a tendency to look at people that God really uses and blesses, and to think, “I don’t measure up.
 I don’t even come close to that.”
-There are some people who really are blessed by God, and who make an impact in this world that is unbelievable.
-And then there’s us.
-Part of our struggle in life is that we think that it takes somebody really unusual and gifted to be used by God, and right away that rules most of us out.
-We know ourselves, and we know that we’re filled with struggles and doubts and questions.
-And so we conclude that it’s probably going to be difficult for God to really use us in any substantial way.
+Some people are truly blessed by God and make an incredible impact on the world.
+Many of us believe that only extraordinary or talented people can be used by God, which makes us feel excluded.
+We conclude that it may be challenging for God to use us significantly.

-One day as I was reading my Bible, I remember thinking, “Why are there so many really bad people in this book?”
+While reading my Bible one day, I wondered, "Why are there so many bad people in this book?"
 I know there are villains in most books, but the Bible isn’t a novel or a work of fantasy.
-It’s a record of how God has been at work in history, not as a passive observer but as an active participant.
-Along the way, there are a lot of stories of people that God chose to use.
+It records God's active involvement in history, not just as an observer.
+There are a lot of stories of people that God chose to use.
 The funny part is that a lot of them are people that you wouldn’t expect.
-I’m not talking about little faults.
+I'm not referring to minor mistakes.
 I’m talking about some pretty significant issues – prostitution, murder, corruption, deception, very loose morals.
-I kept asking myself, why would God use people like this?
+I kept asking myself why would God use people like this?

-One of these people – actually one of the better ones – is somebody called Abraham, or (his original name) Abram.
+One of the better individuals is Abraham, originally named Abram.
 I almost feel bad including Abraham in the list of famous bad people that God chose to use.
 When we think of him, we don’t usually consider him to be a famous bad person.
 He’s considered the father of three major world religions today – Christianity, Judaism, and Islam.
 He has a remarkable record of faithfulness to God.
 At God’s command, he left an important and flourishing city for an unknown land, without any questioning.
 He was brave and loyal to his family, defending them at any cost.
 He was the recipient of a covenant from God, that through him all the nations of the world would be blessed.
 He was respected by others, and was a successful and wealthy rancher.
 When put to the test, he was willing to obey God, even to the point of giving up his own son.
 I’m sure that I couldn’t come close to the track record of faithfulness that Abraham displayed during his lifetime.

 But Abraham did make mistakes – or at least they look like mistakes in hindsight.
 To be honest, I’ve always thought they were mistakes, but as we’re going to see today, the lines aren’t always too clear.
 It is clear that some of the actions Abraham took had some very negative consequences and ended up getting in God’s way.
-In all of the three events we’ll examine, I can sympathize with what Abraham did.
-I think we’ll find that there are some parallels to some of the ethical dilemmas that we face today in our businesses, in our families, in the major life decisions we make.
+In all the three events we’ll examine, I can sympathize with what Abraham did.
+There are parallels between today's ethical dilemmas in business, family, and major life decisions.

-Let’s take a look the first of three events in Abraham’s life.
-This event is found in Genesis 12, which is on page 13 of the pew Bibles.
+Let’s take a look at the first of three events in Abraham’s life.
+This event is described in Genesis 12.
 This story is pretty early in what we know about Abraham.
 God had just called him to leave his country, and Abraham had obeyed and gone, just as God told him.
-Genesis 12:10 says, “At that time there was a severe famine in the land, so Abram went down to Egypt to wait it out.”
-We don’t know how long Abraham had spent in Canaan, but you can imagine that this would have been a little bit disconcerting to Abraham.
+Genesis 12:10 says, “At that time there was a severe famine in the land, so Abram went down to Egypt to wait it out.
+We don't know how long Abraham was in Canaan, but it must have been a bit unsettling for him.
 He had just moved to where God had told him to go, and already he had to move on somewhere else.
 God told him to move there, and I would have been wondering why, if I had obeyed God, things weren’t working out.
-Abraham decided that he would have to move, at least temporarily, until the famine was over, so he decided to go to Egypt.
+Abraham decided to temporarily move to Egypt until the famine ended.

 As Abraham headed for Egypt, he realized that he had a problem.
 Read what happened in Genesis 12:11-13: